About the Sonos One 2-pack

 Trueplay speaker tuning for optimal sound

-If you use your Sonos control app on an iPhone®, iPad®, or iPod touch®, you can use it to fine-tune your Sonos One speakers with Sonos's Trueplay feature.
-It uses the mic built into your device to measure how the sound reflects off your walls and furnishings, and then it adjusts the speaker's settings for the best possible sound.
+If you use your Sonos control app on an iPhone®, iPad®, or iPod touch®, you can use it to fine-tune the Sonos One (Gen 2) speakers with their Trueplay feature.
+Trueplay uses the mic built into your device to measure how the sound reflects off your walls and furnishings.
+It then adjusts the speaker's settings for the best possible sound.

 - compact, humidity-resistant design

 - two built-in amplifiers and two built-in speakers (one midrange driver and one tweeter)